Moffein/SniperClassic/RELEASE/README.md

 `1.5.1`

-- Fixed Spotter drone persisting after death.
+- Fixed Spotter drone having no cooldown if you respawn via Dios and use it on an enemy you were previously spotting.

 `1.5.0`